Marine - in french, a name meaning 'from the sea'. |

 And from here on, we were off... every day thereafter, talking of the mountains and what they mean and why they're so special.
 I mentioned that I'd once snowshoed to the remote refuge de chavanne above her village in the winter.
 'So you must know Claudius', she replied' he's a legend!'
 Which indeed he is, living there alone, making copious flagons of wine and welcoming walkers and skiers all year round.

 I showed her photos of our trip and she shared more her own: a gallery of peaks and cols and cloud inversions that make this corner of the haute-savoie such a wonderful place.
 Later she asked about my writing and kayaking and I learned she started skiing and climbing before going to school.
-I could go on here, but the details don't matter, except between us in authenticating our shared passion and confirming it was something deeper than the ephemeral highs of stereotypical adrenaline seekers.
+I could go on here, but the details don't matter, except between us in authenticating our shared passion and confirming it was something deeper than the ephemeral highs of stereotypical thrill seekers.

-Of course, I'm well aware that it's easy to romanticise a supposed friendship in times of stress?
+Of course, I'm well aware that it's easy to romanticise a supposed friendship in times of stress.
 Indeed, what middle aged man would not be delighted with the attention of a young and pretty nurse?
 For all I know she may have forgotten our conversations already...
-But truly, I don't believe that's what was going on here - and even if it were, it's not really relevant to my central point .
+But truly, I don't believe that's what was going on here - and even if it were, it's not relevant to my central point .

-Don't worry, be happy... she sang, every time she came to my room... and whatever you do, don't change Mark!.
+Don't worry, be happy... she sang, every time she came to my room... and whatever you do, don't change Mark!
 You're the best and most intersting patient on my sector, she said — and true or not, it made me smile again.

 So don't you change either Marine.